mitro54/study-tracker-scheduler/user-stories.md

     -> user selects tracking
         *program generates current tracking information for each topic, then prompts if user wants to update information y/n* -> y
-            program then prompts user if they want to (1) Add new topics or Generate numerical list of all topics and ask which topic to update -> n
+            *program then prompts user if they want to (1) Add new topics or (2) Modify current topics* -> user selects 1 (Add new topics) *program then expects user to input a new topic* -> n
-            *Program then waits for next user input (q) Quit, (b) Back or (r) Reprompt*
+            *Program then goes back to the first prompt*
 ```